Ridgefield First-Degree Assault Lawyer

 - Causing injury intentionally by firing a gun

-Potential Penalties for an Arrest
+Potential Penalties for an Assault Arrest

-Connecticut penal law classifies first-degree assault as a Class B felony.
+Connecticut penal code classifies first-degree assault as a Class B felony.
 This type of offense is among the most serious in the Connecticut criminal code.
 Those convicted face possible imprisonment for up to 20 years and fines of up to $15,000.
 Moreover, in many instances, the law specifies that a sentence may not be suspended or reduced beyond a certain point or sets forth a mandatory minimum sentence.

 Additional statutory provisions are triggered when the person suffering harm from the assault fits into a certain category including those who are blind, mentally impaired, elderly, or pregnant.

 If an assault causes termination of a pregnancy, the offense becomes a Class A felony punishable by a fine of up to $20,000 and a prison term of up to 25 years.
 Our Ridgefield attorneys can help those who are facing first-degree assault charges understand and mitigate the potential penalties.